Help us to bring positive change to some of the most disadvantaged people in the world

 Thank you for your generous support.

-Making a regular donation can help support the children and young people in our disability programme.
-Please read the following to learn about Rwanda Action's sponsorship programme and do not hesitate to contact us for more information.
+Making a regular donation can help support the children and young people benefitting from our inclusion programme.
+Rwanda Action's sponsorship programme suppports this work.
+There is some information below, but please do not hesitate to contact us if you would like to hear more.

 How long is my Sponsorship?